How do I make my own board game or card game?

 Note: To do this from the home page, click Make Games from the main menu and then My Games.
 Click the Edit button for the game and then click the Add to Cart button.

-Note: After you receive your first copy, please be sure to review all of the components in your game for any changes or corrections that need to be made before ordering additional copies of your game.
+Note: There is a 3-day waiting period between your first order and your second.
+After you receive your first copy, please be sure to review all of the components in your game for any changes or corrections that need to be made before ordering additional copies of your game.

 As you can see, there are a lot of steps involved in making a custom game.
 If you have questions, please use the following methods to get help: